-Winnifred Cutler and Athena Institute for Women's Wellness
+Winnifred Cutler, Ph.D. and Athena Institute for Women's Wellness

-As a reproductive biologist and author for more than 25 years, I know that romantic attention and affection enhance a woman's life at any age, and can contribute positively to her overall health.
-My scientific research in behavioral endocrinology has addressed relationships between women’s sexual behavior and fertility, sex hormone secretion, and aging.
+As a reproductive biologist and author for more than 35 years (click here for full bio), I know that romantic attention and affection enhance a woman's life at any age, and can contribute positively to her overall health.
+My scientific research in behavioral endocrinology has addressed relationships between women’s sexual behavior and fertility, sex hormone secretion, aging.

-Between 1979 and 2003 I have published 35 research papers which have, with replication by others, confirmed that women’s behavior affects their fertility, their hormonal health during menopausal and postmenopausal years, how rapidly we age, and important aspects our well-being.
+Between 1979 and 2013 I have published over 35 research papers (click here for reference list) which have, with replication by others, confirmed that women’s behavior affects their fertility, their hormonal health during menopausal and postmenopausal years, how rapidly we age, and important aspects our well-being.
 I have also come to understand that a woman’s pheromones, at any age, play a major role in the attention she receives from others.

 What are Pheromones?